Hortolândia: Climate

 The Köppen climate classification of the region is humid subtropical climate (Cwa), with decreased rainfall in winter and an average annual temperature of 21.6 °C, having dry and mild winters (rarely too cold) and rainy summers with moderately high temperatures.
 The warmest month, February, has an average temperature of 24.5 °C, with a maximum average of 30.1 °C and a minimum of 18.9 °C. The coldest month, July, averages 17.8 °C, with a maximum average of 25.0 °C and a minimum average of 10.7 °C. Autumn and spring are transitional seasons.

 The average annual rainfall is 1384.3 mm, with August being the driest month, when only 21.0 mm occurs.
 In January, the rainiest month, the average is 279.6 mm.
-In recent years, however, hot and dry days during winter have been increasingly frequent, often exceeding the 30 °C mark, especially between July and September.
-In August 2010, for example, there was no rain at all in the city.
 Dry seasons and Indian summers in the middle of the rainy season are also common records of bush fires, especially in the rural area of the city, which contributes to deforestation and the release of pollutants into the atmosphere, further damaging the air quality.